-FINISH THE PREP: Pour a half cup or one cup of chicken broth or water into the bottom of the roasting pan.
+FINISH THE PREP: Pour a cup of chicken broth or water into the bottom of the roasting pan.
 Stick an oven-safe meat thermometer into the deepest area of one thigh muscle.
 Make sure the thermometer is not in contact with bone, and that its tip is in the middle of the muscle.
 Either place the roasting pan lid on the turkey or tent the bird with a large sheet of aluminum foil.
 Put the turkey in the oven.